hapax/hapax.github.io/assets/simple-physics.md

 But if for whatever reason, act like a crowd, and try to intuit some over- and underestimates you can average.

+Here's a simple example.
+Suppose I throw a fistful of quarters onto the ground.
+What's the chance they all come up heads?
+Well, if there are $n$ quarters, and each has a $1/2$ probability of coming up heads, the answer is $2^{-n}$.
+It seems like all I need to do is count the quarters in a fistful.
+But here's the rub: I only need to be wrong by two quarters to be off by an order of magnitude!